simionAndrei/SBD_AWS-assignment/README.md

 # Running with default configurations
-Unfortunately when running on the full data with `spark-submit` default configuration, we were encountered with out of memory error (`java.lang.OutOfMemoryError: Java heap space`) and the cluster was crashing.
-As far as we can tell, we were not even using the YARN.
+Unfortunately when running on the full data with `spark-submit` default configuration, we encountered an out of memory error (`java.lang.OutOfMemoryError: Java heap space`) and the cluster crashed.
+This is because our heap size was too small and could not fit all the desired objects in it.
+Also, as far as we can tell, our spark server was not using YARN resource manager.

 # Running parameters configuration